 The first day of school is such a milestone day for most children on many levels.
 The children’s level of readiness for school on day one is a predictor for future successes at school, thus, it is indeed an important day.

-So with that in mind, the days that all occur before that one day, are vital.
+With that in mind, the days that all occur before the first day of school are vital.

-So I ask you again, on day one was Amber school ready?
+So I ask you again, on day one, was Amber school ready?
 Yes, she sure was!

-For Further Information contact Kerry Davies, United Way SA,
+For further information, contact United Way SA